cshuptrine/nyckle-website-new/_posts/2023-08-07-5-image-classification-examples-datasets-to-build-functions-with-nyckel.md

 stage: false
 featured: false
 headliner: false
-seo_title: 5 Image Classification Examples (+Datasets)
 summary: The sky is (almost) the limit when it comes to applications of image classification.
 We share 5 unique image classification examples to get you thinking about how you could classify images with machine learning in your own business.
-seo_description: Explore 5 practical use cases of image classification ranging from detecting AI-generated images to identifying diseases in bean plants.
+description: Explore 5 practical use cases of image classification ranging from detecting AI-generated images to identifying diseases in bean plants.
   Learn to build each with Nyckel.
-og_image: /blog/images/image-classification-examples-datasets-to-build-functions.jpg
+image: /blog/images/image-classification-examples-datasets-to-build-functions.webp
 ---
 Image classification is a type of computer vision that categorizes images into one of several buckets.
 For example, you could classify images of cars for sale by the view of the car in each image: “front,” “back,” “side,” “dash,” and so on.
 Organizations can also use image classification for more obscure cases ranging from [an augmented reality Batman game](https://www.nyckel.com/blog/image-classification-for-augmented-reality-games-spyscape-case-study/) to [identifying the time-series signals of North Atlantic right whales](https://www.nyckel.com/blog/time-series-signal-classification-using-computer-vision/).